 (coed, grades 1-7) Grade levels are defined as entering grades in Fall 2019.

-Cranbrook Schools robotics program during the academic year regularly advances its VEX IQ, VEX, FTC, and WRO™ teams to state- and world-level championships.
-As an extension of our long history of superior robotics achievements, Robotics Day Camps offer LEGO® and VEX IQ staffed by members of our Schools' team coaches who help campers build robots to compete in the official league tournaments.
+Cranbrook Schools robotics program during the academic year regularly advances its VEX IQ, VEX, and WRO™ teams to state- and world-level championships.
+As an extension of our long history of superior robotics achievements, Robotics Day Camps offer LEGO® and VEX IQ programs staffed by members of our Schools' team coaches who help campers build robots to compete in the official league tournaments.

 Every Friday at 2:30pm, parents/guardians are encouraged to attend the Robotics Show & Tell where campers present their robots (grades 1-3) and participate in mini-competitions (grades 4-7).